LCCC Community Festivals Fund 2022/23

 A Community Festival is defined as a series of events (or a single event with several elements) with a common theme and delivered within a defined period of time (not to exceed 28 days).
 It is developed from within a community and should celebrate and positively promote what the community represents.

-Community Festivals are about participation, involvement and the creation of a sense of identify and are important in contributing to the social well-being of a community.
-They must be initiated and led by, or in partnership with a community organisation – The community must play a strong part in the development and delivery of the festival and have ownership of it.
+Community Festivals are about participation, involvement and the creation of a sense of identity and are important in contributing to the social well-being of a community.
+They must be initiated and led by, or in partnership with a community organisation – the community must play a strong part in the development and delivery of the festival and have ownership of it.

 A minimum of £1,000 and a maximum of £3,500 is available for any one organisation in each financial year.
 The total amount awarded can only make up 87.5% of the total expenditure of the Festivals (up to the maximum amount available), therefore applicants will need to demonstrate a 12.5% match funding contribution that can be an ‘in-kind’ amount.